CHANGE IMPACT ANALYSIS GUIDE

 (6) Leverage the impact assessment for developing your training program, as well as your communications and engagement activities

-You can obtain AGS’ Change Impact Assessment Tool, which includes change impact assessment database templates, samples, a 360-degree view of impacted groups, and many more.
+You can obtain our Change Impact Assessment Tool, which includes change impact assessment database templates, samples, a 360-degree view of impacted groups, and many more.

-As an alternative, you can create these templates from scratch by yourself if needed.
+As an alternative, you can create this change management impact assessment template from scratch by yourself if needed.

 External image source/attribute: support.content.office.net/en-us/media/60e49196-5913-4481-ba29-3479fa0dc97e.png